aport1996/immobiliare_scraper/README.md

 # Immobiliare Scraper

 Immobiliare Scraper is a Python script that fetches and analyzes real estate data from [Immobiliare.it](https://www.immobiliare.it).
-The script computes the average price per square meter for new and old houses in the Triante-San Giuseppe area of Monza, Italy.
+The script computes the average price per square meter for new and old houses in the Triante-San Giuseppe area of Monza, Italy by default, but you can change the URL in the script based on your desired area, simply choose it from the website and copy the url directly from your browser, and replace it with the existing one in this script.

 ## Table of Contents